bitnami/charts/bitnami/milvus/README.md

 ## Upgrading

+### To 4.0.0

+This major updates the Kafka subchart to its newest major, 26.0.0.
+For more information on this subchart's major, please refer to [Kafka upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/kafka#to-2600).

 ### To 3.0.0

 This major updates the Kafka subchart to its newest major, 25.0.0.
 For more information on this subchart's major, please refer to [Kafka upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/kafka#to-2500).